 Gary Illyes from Google confirmed that it’s “not Penguin,” but a common core update.

 SEO professionals across the world are eagerly waiting for Penguin to be rolled out any time this year.
-So, speculation are rife that it might be the beginning of worldwide rollout of Penguin.
+So, speculation is rife that it might be the beginning of the worldwide rollout of Penguin.

 In 2014, thousands of websites were affected due to Penguin Update and it took months for them to recover from the loss of rankings that their websites have had.